JavaScript for Kids: A Complete Guide for Parents (2026)

-Most parents researching coding languages for their child encounter a fork in the road at some point: Python first, or JavaScript first?
+Most parents researching coding languages for their child encounter a fork in the road: Python first, or JavaScript first?
 Or both at once?
-And if Python comes first, when does JavaScript enter the picture?
+And if their kid already uses Scratch, how does JavaScript fit in?

-These are genuinely useful questions, and the answer isn't "whichever is more popular" or "whichever is easier."
-The right answer depends on what the child wants to build, how old they are, what coding experience they already have, and what they're likely to find motivating.
+These are genuinely useful questions, and the answers depend on what the child wants to build, how old they are, what experience they already have, and what they're likely to find motivating.

-This guide gives a direct, honest answer to the JavaScript for kids question: what it is, how it compares to Python, which children should learn it and when, and what the typical learning path looks like.
+This guide gives a direct, honest answer to the JavaScript for kids question: what it is, how it compares to Python, which children should learn it and when, what the typical learning path looks like, and where to actually start — including free resources and beginner projects.

 Key Takeaways